-Paul is a Director and Chartered Financial Planner and has been at Active since 2009.
+Paul is a Director and Chartered Financial Planner, who joined Active in 2009.

 Before joining Active, Paul had a long career at Yorkshire bank (19 years) where he learned his trade and worked his way up to Senior Financial Planner specialising in high net worth private and corporate clients.
 Committed to supporting clients with a variety of needs, Paul has worked consistently throughout his career to gain advanced qualifications in financial services.
 These higher level qualifications allow him to provide advice in more complex need areas.